Permit required for all activities

 The West Pequonnock, in Monroe.

-Fishing season begins the third Saturday of April and ends on the last day of December.
+Fishing season begins the second Saturday of April and ends on the last day of December.
 Ice fishing is prohibited.
 During fishing season, you may fish daily, including holidays, from 6 a.m. to 9 p.m.

 Anglers 16 years of age or older must have a valid state fishing license to apply for an Aquarion Water Company fishing permit.
 Anglers under 16 are not required to have a permit, but must be accompanied by an adult permit-holder.